MultiverseLearningProducts/swe/src/mod3/wk1/day1.md

    * _Tangible_ - these are provable in advance e.g. cost savings
    * _Non-tangible_ - these cannot be proven in advance and are harder to measure e.g. increase in staff morale

-_Cost Benefit Analysis_ takes into account the non-tangible benefits, _Return on Investment (ROI)_ only takes into account tangible benefits.
+_Cost Benefit Analysis_ takes into account both the tangible and the non-tangible benefits, _Return on Investment (ROI)_ only takes into account tangible benefits.

 Cost-benefit is calculated as follows: